About Minnesota Master Naturalist

 Participants must complete 40 full hours of training to become certified Minnesota Master Naturalist Volunteers.
 You will be certified in the biome that you take, you need only take one biome to be considered a Minnesota Master Naturalist Volunteer.

-Following the completion of the training course, Minnesota Master Naturalist Volunteers will be expected to complete 40 hours of volunteer service per year to be considered an active Master Naturalist.
+Following the completion of the training course, Minnesota Master Naturalist Volunteers will be expected to complete 40 hours of volunteer service and 8 hours of advanced training per year to be considered an active Master Naturalist.
 Any time spent on the Capstone Project and any volunteer service hours completed after graduating from the training course may be counted towards the 40 hours.
 There are four basic areas of service:

 - Stewardship Projects—these projects would involve natural resource management activities such as invasive species removal or restoration projects.